rndinfosecguy/TrashSearch/README.md

 MMMMMMMMMMMMWWNXK00OOkkxxddooollllccc:;,,,,,,,,,,,,,,,,;:ccclllloooddxxkkOO0KKXNWMMMMMMMMMMMM
 MMMMMMMMMMMMMMMWWWWWWNNNNNNXXXXXXXXKKKKKKKKKKKKKKKKKKKKKKKXXXXXXXXXNNNNNNWWWWWWMMMMMMMMMMMMMM

-usage: TrashSearch.py [-h] -v VALUE [-s SOURCES]
+usage: TrashSearch.py [-h] [-m MODE] -v VALUE [-s SOURCES]

-Searching the TrashPanda OSINT bot API to check if your email/domain was leaked
+Searching the TrashPanda OSINT bot API to check if your email/domain or password was leaked.
+To avoid abuse the email/domain search does not disclose passwords and the password search does not disclose the corresponding email/domain.

 optional arguments:
-  -h, --help            show this help message and exit -v VALUE, --value VALUE
+  -h, --help            show this help message and exit -m MODE, --mode MODE  Select mode [0 = email/domain search, 1 = password
+                        search] default = 0
+  -v VALUE, --value VALUE
-                        email address or domain to check for leaks -s SOURCES, --sources SOURCES
+                        email/domain or password to check for leaks -s SOURCES, --sources SOURCES
                         data sources to search [g = ghostbin.co, p =
                         pastebin.com, z = 0paste.com].
 You can combine